the-good-news-that-mark-said/the-good-news-that-mark-said.github.io/index.md

 The Pharisees came out and had words with Jesus, asking him for a sign God to see what he would do.
 Jesus made a loud sound from his heart and said,
-"Why does this family these days look for a sign?
+"Why do the people these days look for a sign?
 This is the truth: there won't be a sign for them."
 He left them and went to the other side.